 The leading scorer for the Hens in the second period was Alison Lewis who scored nine points.
 As a team, Delaware did improve in their shooting in the second period as they shot 41.7% (5-12).

 William & Mary also improved their shooting in the second period as the team went 50.0% (7-14).
-The Tribe also went 40% (2-5) at the three point line.
+The Tribe also went 40% (2-5) at the three-point line.

-This was William & Mary’s period as the team came out in the beginning of the second period outscoring Delaware 11-6 to give them a 21-17 lead with 4:17 left in the half.
-The Tribe also ended the period scoring five consecutive points to go into halftime with a 26-22 lead.
+This was William & Mary’s period as the team came out at the beginning of the second period outscoring Delaware 11-6 to give them a 21-17 lead with 4:17 left in the half.
+The Tribe also ended the period by scoring five consecutive points to go into halftime with a 26-22 lead.

 First Half Stats